coder/coder/docs/admin/groups.md

 # Groups

 Groups can be used with [template RBAC](./rbac.md) to give groups of users access to specific templates.
+Users can be manually assigned to groups or you can leverage [group sync](./auth.md#group-sync-enterprise) to use group claims from your identity producer.

 ![Groups](../images/groups.png)